hebse-project-org/hebse-application/README.md

 1. Clone the HEBSE repository to your local machine.
 2. Install PostgreSQL on the device where you want to store the data.
+3. Install Python (3.11 or newer) and Node (22.14 or newer)
-3. Run the PowerShell script `HEBSE.ps1`.
+4. Run the PowerShell script `HEBSE.ps1`.
-4. Connect HEBSE to the database using the **Settings** page.
+5. Connect HEBSE to the database using the **Settings** page.
-5. Initialize the dataset in the database using the **Utilities** page in HEBSE.
+6. Initialize the dataset in the database using the **Utilities** page in HEBSE.
-6. Make your first query!
+7. Make your first query!
-7. For more information, refer to the user manual, which is available within the application or at the bottom of this README.
+8. For more information, refer to the user manual, which is available within the application or at the bottom of this README.

 ---